Household-Management-101.com

 Next, to avoid Thanksgiving stress later focus on all the food related Thanksgiving preparations that couldn't get done until closer to the actual Thanksgiving day.

 For example, now is the time to go to the store for your big shopping trip of perishable groceries that you couldn't buy earlier this month.
+You can reference your Thanksgiving grocery list you created earlier in the month if you filled it out.

 In addition, if you have a frozen turkey make sure you begin defrosting it in plenty of time.
 This may be today, for example, if you have a big bird and plan to defrost it in the refrigerator.